 All information technology support, including maintenance of the Tribunal's website, is provided by the OLRB.
 The OLRB utilizes an e-filing system which includes the Tribunal, its forms and submissions.
 All forms may now be completed online and electronically filed, with attachments.
-The Tribunal's forms were modernized as part of the e-filing project resulting in a reduction in the number of forms.
-The Rules of Practice were also updated.
+The available space for documents attached to the e-forms is expected to be increased in the near future to provide for greater accessibility for the parties.

 The Tribunal's website makes all forms, Information Bulletins and Rules of Practice available to its community.
-The Tribunal completed a website modernization project in early 2021 to create greater access and provide more assistance to its community.
+The Tribunal's modernized website provides more assistance and access to its community.